NREL/VirtualEngineering/docs/README.md

 2. Background: Information that provides theory and background for unit models and other topics where appropriate.
 3. Technical Reference: Programming details for the VE functions, principally this is auto-generated from module docstrings.

-## Build Documentation
+## Building Documentation

 For developers interested in building the documentation locally for testing purposes, carry out the following steps:

 1. In order to build the documentation, you will need a version of Sphinx installed in your VE Conda environment.
-This should be included when building the environment from the `environment.yaml` file, but if not, run `conda install -c conda-forge sphinx=4.2.0` in your VE environment.
+This should be included when building the environment using the `environment.yaml` file, but if using a custom or out-of-date installation, run `conda install -c conda-forge sphinx=4.2.0` in your VE environment.
 2. Change directory to `VirtualEngineering/docs`
 3. Run `make html`
 4. Open the file `_build/html/index.html`

 The philisophical organization of the documentation is shown above.
-From a file system perspective, running `make html` results in the following directory structure:
+From a file system perspective, this means storing documentation using the following directory structure:

 ```
 docs